Claim dataset

 dataset.projects = [logs.projects(ProjectRequestParameter()).first()]

-# As operator we set the currently active user (this is defined by the API-key used)
+# As owner we set the currently active user (this is defined by the API-key used)

 # The above modifications a still local.
 We can push them to the logs instance